-An AP commented that the continental US has been experiencing an decrease in imported products similar to Hawaii.
+An AP member commented that the continental US has been experiencing a decrease in imported products similar to Hawaii.
 Another member asked if the decrease in catch was caused by COVID.
-Council staff said that could partly the reason in addition to oceanographic and La Nina conditions.
+Council staff said that could partly be the reason in addition to oceanographic and La Niña conditions.